aob-lol/filedrop/README.md

 Operator-centric filedrop written in vanilla PHP

-Currently all development is in Master branch.

 ## philosophy

-if you can stand up an apache2 / nginx http server, you can operate a filedrop.
+if you can stand up an apache2 / nginx http server, you should operate a filedrop.

 ## usage